-- The Directors shall, in advance of the annual general meetings referred to (and allowing a reasonable time for completion of the election process) consult with the students' association in place in the college at the time to seek the individual to be appointed or reappointed as the Student Representative Director. - In the event of any vacancy occurring at any time in the office of Student Representative Director, the Directors shall, as soon as is reasonably practicable, consult with the students' association in place in the college at the time to seek the individual to be appointed to fill the vacancy.
+- the college at the time to seek the individual to be appointed or reappointed as the Student Director. - In the event of any vacancy occurring at any time in the office of Student Director, the Directors shall, as soon as is reasonably practicable, consult with the students' association in place in the college at the time to seek the individual to be appointed to fill the vacancy.